golemcloud/moonbit-component-generator/README.md

 It is also pushed into the repository (`bundled-core` directory) to avoid users of the crate from having to build the MoonBit core themselves as part of the Rust build process.

+### Notes

-Running the tests require `wasmtime-cli` to be installed with the following features enabled:
+- Running tests requires `wasmtime-cli` version 33.0.0 with the following features enabled:
   - `component-model`
   - `wasi-config`
+- The MoonBit compiler runs in WASM on V8, so the first compilation in a session may take longer due to V8 initialization